Lithium batteries in China: Environmental implications

 As the world starts to act on the climate crisis, many countries have set targets to lower carbon emissions.
-Many countries are slowly moving to ban gasoline-powered vehicles on the road - Norway with targeted tradition completed by 2025, and the U.S, Japan, and many other European countries set their timeline near 2035.
+Many countries are slowly moving to ban gasoline-powered vehicles on the road - Norway with targeted transition completed by 2025, and the U.S., Japan, and many other European countries set their timeline near 2035.
 During this transition, lithium would continue to have a trending relevance in the production of electric vehicles.
 In 2019 transportation accounts for 28% of energy consumption in the United States.
-This means a total shift from petroleum, biofuels, natural gas, or other fuels that currently power our cars could mean a 28% reduction in our CO2 reduction.
+This means a total shift from petroleum, biofuels, natural gas, or other fuels that currently power our cars could mean a 28% CO2 reduction.
 While we are searching for alternative energy sources from windmills, solar panels, hydropower, or nuclear fusions, lithium batteries play an important role as storage units for applications such as electric vehicles.

 Lithium batteries and electric vehicles do not directly reduce carbon emissions, as the energy that is stored in car batteries can still come from many different sources, including fossil fuel burning.
-However, the advancement of lithium batteries allowed for the development of electric vehicles which removed our dependence on gasoline to power our vehicles.
-As the world continues to find alternative energy sources for generating electricity, we would have the containers and platforms to power our vehicles without gasoline.
+However, the advancement of lithium batteries has contributed to the development of electric vehicles which removed our dependence on gasoline to power our vehicles.

 A bottleneck in the development of electric vehicles comes from the availability of charging stations.
 Although China has currently set up the most charging stations in the world, with more than 1.32 million stations, of which 550,000 of those are for public use, these numbers are still far from the needs of all-electric vehicle users if it wishes to scale.